Rhelli/Jest-Testing/README.md

 ## 💡 The Project Specific
 Having just read about testing in Javascript in this project we learn how to implement our reading in the form of Jest testing.
 In this project we all given the objective to create five functions and create five separate test scripts for those functions, these functions include:
- - Capitalize: Capitalises a string
+ - Capitalise: Capitalises a string
  - Reverse string: Reverses a string (amazing!)
  - Calculator: Returns an object with the basic operations add, subtract, multiply, divide
  - [Caesar-cypher](http://practicalcryptography.com/ciphers/caesar-cipher/): Takes a string and shifts letters up by the given number